Roundabout: Rotary

 In the United States, traffic engineers typically use the term rotary for large-scale circular junctions between expressways or controlled-access highways.
 Rotaries of this type typically feature high speeds inside the circle and on the approaches.

-In the United States' New England region, however, "rotary" is the general term for all roundabouts, including those with modern designs.
+In the United States' New England region, however, a "rotary" is typically used as the general term for all roundabouts, including those with modern designs.
 State laws in these states mandate that traffic already driving in the rotary always has the right of way.
 For instance, in Massachusetts, "Any operator of a vehicle entering a rotary intersection shall yield the right-of-way to any vehicle already in the intersection."
 In Rhode Island entering vehicles "Yield to vehicles in the roundabout."

-Other Terms
+Other terms

-In the dialect used in the Scottish city of Dundee, circle is used to refer to roundabouts.
+In the dialect of Dundee in Scotland, a roundabout is called a circle.

+In the English West Midlands, island is in common use.

 In the Channel Islands a third type of roundabout, known as "Filter in Turn", exists.
 Here approaching drivers neither give way to traffic on the roundabout, as normal, nor have priority over it, but take it in turns to enter from each.
 Almost all of Jersey's roundabouts are of this type.

-In the Philippines, the term rotunda or rotonda is used in referring to roundabouts.